dreamit-de/graphql-std-schema/README.md

     * this checks allows additional fields.
 According to GraphQL spec October 2021 this should not be the case.
     */
    allowAdditionalFieldsInResponse?: boolean

    /**
-    * Defines if both "errors" and "data" fields are allowed in the response.
-    * According to GraphQL spec October 2021 this should not be the case.
-    */
-   allowBothErrorsAndDataFields?: boolean

-   /**
     * If value is a string, define if it should be parsed to an object.
 Otherwise an issue will be created.